FoundationDB/fdb-record-layer/docs/Coding_Style.md

 fetchSomeNumber().thenApplyAsync(number -> number * 10, context.getExecutor());
 ```

-otherwise it is executed in the global thread pool, rather than the Record Layer
+Otherwise it is executed in the global thread pool, rather than the Record Layer
 thread pool